Find Trade Colleges

 What Medical Office Assistant/Specialist Majors Need to Know

-In an O*NET survey, medical office assistant/specialist majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to medical office assistant/specialist were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Medical Office Assistant/Specialist Majors